gkiarashv/xv6/contributions/Nov 21 2023/README.md

 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/growproc.png)

-## trap.c
+## trap.c (Modified)
-Sometimes when a process access an invalid address means by the process that it needs more memory.
-For instance, if the process accesses sthe stack guard, it means it needs more memory for the stack.
-To service the process, we need to handle the page fault for invalid address as follows:
+Occasionally, a process accessing an invalid address can signify that it requires additional memory.
+For example, when a process reaches the stack guard, it typically indicates a need for more stack memory.
+To accommodate this requirement, we must manage the page fault caused by the invalid address in the following manner:
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/trap.png)

-## syscall.c
+## syscall.c (Modified)
 One of the minor changes is the `fetchaddr()` function.
 Since the memory layout has been changed, the address from which it is fetching should be changed as well:
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/fetchaddr.png)